checkly/docs.checklyhq.com/site/content/docs/private-locations/proxy.md

 ## Using an HTTP proxy with API checks

-After setting up the proxy, you can just assign API checks to your Private Location and the API check will start using it for outgoing traffic.
+With the setup complete, any API check which uses that Private Location will automatically inherit the proxy configuration for outgoing traffic.

 ## Using an HTTP proxy with Browser checks